 Jongmyu Shrine serves as the ancestral shrine for the Choson Kings and was built in the 16th century.
 Also residing in Seoul, the Jongmyu Shrine is known for its homage to the past.
 While there, you will feel as if you have stepped into the past, when life was easy and times were simpler.
 Visiting the shrine is like a breath of fresh air, it helps one to relax and forget all their worries even if only for a moment.

 When visiting Seoul during a limited time trip these historical sights are a must.
-For an in depth look as to which places to visit when in Seoul, please see the video below.

 South Korean cuisine circles around traditional dishes.
 Indeed, even modern restaurants in Korea make sure to incorporate traditional dishes into their menu.
 Some of the traditional dishes of Korea include: